 - African Friendship String – A person will give u a string or tie it on your hand and say it is free.
 After that, they will gang up and extort money from you.

 - Bird Feed – Giving you bird feed especially in front of Duomo in Milan & Venice.
-After you feed the birds, they will charge you a high amount for the bird feed.
+After feeding the birds, they will charge you an exorbitant price.

 - Guess the ball – A group of 2 or 3 will be playing guess the ball in which cup game.
 You will see them winning and losing as if it is a normal game.
 However, once you start playing, you will end up losing.

 - Sign the petition – The group will ask you to sign a petition for whatever reason and once you signed it, they will pressure you to donate usually 50 euro.

 Just strictly say no to them and if they continue to pester you, use louder voice to reject them.
 While scams & pickpocket seems scary, do not let them deter you from heading to Europe.
 We enjoyed every one of our visits to Europe.

 We will be writing more articles on each Europe destinations we visited soon to help readers in their travel planning.

 If you want to receive updates on the latest flight promotions & hotel discounts, Facebook Message us your Whatsapp contact.
 Follow us on our travels in different places on Instagram: Tommy Ooi & Cecilia Black

 If this article is useful to you, SHARE this article to your friends & family member!